 It’s hard to find coconut oil that can top Thrive Market’s product.
 It’s organic, cold-pressed, unrefined, virgin, and, like all Thrive Market goods, priced considerably fairer than many other coconut oils of the same quality.

 To make things even sweeter, it’s ethically sourced from a small farm in the Philippines where farmers are treated fairly and only the highest quality coconuts make the cut.
-In other words, it checks all the boxes of what makes a coconut oil great and that’s why it earned the spot of best coconut oil overall.
+In other words, it checks all the boxes of what makes a coconut oil great, and that’s why it earned the spot of best coconut oil overall.

 Best Organic: Dr. Bronner's Regenerative Organic Virgin Coconut Oil

 Like others on this list, Dr. Bronner’s coconut oil is organic, unrefined, and freshly expeller-pressed, but this coconut oil takes sustainability up a notch.
-Dr. Bronner’s works with farmers in Sri Lanka who utilize regenerative farming practices that help enrich soil and reduce the carbon footprint, decreasing the impact on climate change.
+Dr. Bronner’s works with Sri Lanka farmers who utilize regenerative farming practices that help enrich soil and reduce the carbon footprint, decreasing the impact on climate change.
 The regenerative organic certification also ensures that farmers, animals, and workers are all treated fairly during the entire process.

 There are also two options to choose from: white kernel and whole kernel.
 The white kernel is made without the inner skin of the coconut for a milder taste, while the whole kernel includes the skin for a nuttier taste.